docsdeveloperdemo/swiftui-starter-app/README.md

 * Components
   * TBD

-## License
+### Creative Commons Zero License.

-Creative Commons Zero License.
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
 See License.md for more details.